FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">It's kind of bananas what we have to go through on Windows to get basic tooling without resorting to <a target="_blank" href="https://learn.microsoft.com/en-us/windows/wsl/install">WSL</a> or <a target="_blank" href="https://www.msys2.org/">MSYS 2</a>.
 Makes me really appreciate what a fine piece of engineering <a target="_blank" href="https://www.msys2.org/">MSYS 2</a> is.</div><img class="kiwi" src="/assets/kiwis/surprised.svg"></blockquote>
 <a></a>

-## Other options
-You can use

-## Tunneled
-### `connect.exe` and `corkscrew.exe`
-Let's see what it looks like from the intermediate, corporate proxy.
-We are looking at the communication between the Proxy and the Laptop specifically.
-And this is again the output of wireshark.

-As you can see, even though we speak HTTP, the proxy still clocks that SSH is going here.

 ## Quick tip:
 Don't retype your SSH Key's password until reboot or time limit.
 On windows